binaryshield-in/hacking-tools-scripts/README.md

 This repository hosts the **BinaryShield Tools & Scripts** portal — a lightweight and responsive frontend for showcasing cybersecurity tools, scripts, and resources.
 The project is designed using **HTML, CSS, and JavaScript** with no external dependencies beyond Google Fonts.

----

 ## 🚀 Features
-- **Responsive UI** – Fully mobile-friendly grid layout.
-- **Search Functionality** – Real-time tool filtering using JavaScript.
-- **Hover Animations** – Interactive scaling and shadow effects on tool cards.
-- **Download Buttons** – Direct links to hosted tools/scripts (Google Drive or any storage).
-- **Social Links** – Quick access to YouTube tutorials and Medium articles.
-- **Scalable Design** – Easily add new tools by duplicating a tool-box block in HTML.

----

 ## 🛠️ Setup & Usage